 After a couple of weeks on Devil Flight I was reassigned to "A" Flight-Security.
-"A" & "B" Flights worked on a 90-day alternating cycle of day shifts to swing shifts.
-Because of my reassignment to "A" Flight, I moved out of Mortar Alley (the Red Horse area) into the barracks located next to the base chapel and not far from the NCO Club.
-It seemed that my lot in life may have improved.
+"A" & "B" Flights worked on a 90-day rotating cycle of Day shifts, then Swing shifts.
+Because of my reassignment to "A" Flight, I moved out of Mortar Alley (the Red Horse area) into the barracks right next to the base chapel and not far from the NCO Club.
+It seemed that my lot in life had improved.
 But, that little self-deception was halted on September 11th when the base was rudely awakened at 0225 hours: The VC hit us with 16 rounds of mortar fire.
 Then, just to thumb their noses at us, they hit us again during that same 24 hour period at 2217 hours with 40 more rounds.
-How rude!
+Jeez!
 Didn't they know I had to get up early to go to work?
 Thankfully, no one was killed or hurt, but we lost two more aircraft and 21 more aircraft were damaged.
-It had been a few weeks since the last mortar attack, so I suspect the VC waited until the mechanics got the aircraft that were damaged from the previous attack, repaired and then hit us again.
+It had been a few weeks since the last mortar attack, so I suspect the VC waited until the mechanics got the previously damaged aircraft repaired then hit us again.

 Just when I thought we might make it through the rest of September without another foot race for the bunkers, we were hit again with 40 more rounds on September 29th.
 On October 4th, I celebrated my 21st birthday.
 No surprise party by my little friends in black P.J.'s.
 How thoughtful of them!
 In fact, the entire month of October was eerily quiet.
 After all their handiwork during August and September they either ran out of ammo or possibly their C.O. gave them some well-deserved R&R!
-By the middle of November however, their C.O. must have figured they'd had enough "Rest and Recuperation" because they started up where they left off.
-They hit us again, twice in the same 24-hour period, 16 rounds during the wee hours of November 11 and then with 40 more rounds later that same night.
+By the middle of November, their C.O. must have figured they'd had enough "Rest and Recuperation" because they started up where they left off.
+They hit us again, twice in the same 24hour period, 16 rounds during the wee hours of November 11 and then with 40 more rounds later that same night.
 I wonder if the VC knew that it was Veteran's Day?
 It's interesting to see how humans adapt to difficult situations.
 After a mortar attack, we all seemed to have the same ritual.
-We'd go to the latrine, take a leak and then get back into our bunks as though nothing had happened.
-I suppose we under-stood that we had no control over the situation, so we just pushed the fear down inside and did the only thing we could do; act like it never happened.
+We'd go to the latrine, take a leak and then get back into our bunks as though nothing at all had happened.
+I suppose we understood that we had no control over the situation, so we just pushed the fear down inside and did the only thing we could do; act like it never happened.
 I never actually slept very well that entire year.
 If it wasn't the anticipation of being mortared, it was the damn mosquitoes buzzing around my ears at night.
-I tried using a mosquito net when I first arrived at Binh Thuy, but even if I wasn't in a mad dash to exit the barracks, I found I would occasionally get tangled up in it.
+I tried using a mosquito net when I first arrived at Binh Thuy, but I'd get tangled-up in it even if I wasn't in a mad dash to exit the barracks.
 I decided it wasn't worth using because the slightest delay in getting into a bunker could mean getting killed.
 I had other plans.